Azure Linux Agent User Guide

 - Network tools: ip-route

 Installation using an RPM or a DEB package from your distribution's package repository is the preferred method of installing and upgrading the Azure Linux Agent.
+All the endorsed distribution providers integrate the Azure Linux agent package into their images and repositories.

 - verbose: Increase verbosity of specified command